Coronavirus updates: New cases across Europe | DW | 27.02.2020

 Read more: Coronavirus: How can I protect myself from infection?

+07:42 The Chinese city of Shenzhen is preparing to outlaw the eating of dogs and cats.

+This comes as the country clamps down on the wildlife trade that scientists suspect led to the outbreak.

-07:35 Iran's state-run IRNA news agency confirmed 22 dead this morning, with 141 confirmed cases.
+07:35 Iran's state-run IRNA news agency confirmed that 22 are now dead, with 141 confirmed cases.

 06:40 A woman in Japan who contracted coronavirus and then "recovered" has tested positive for a second time, officials confirmed.